Health Care and Health Insurance

 Because of the high cost of medical services in the United States, all international students on visas are required to have a comprehensive insurance plan.
 It is mandatory and will be automatically added to your student account upon arrival.
 The costs associated with the health insurance plan can be found HERE.

 Some F-1 international students with U.S.-based health insurance may be eligible to waive the UST-sponsored health insurance.
 Visit www.stthomas.edu/studenthealth/insurance/international and scroll to the bottom of the screen for minimum coverage requirements and waiver application instructions.
 Email firstname.lastname@example.org with questions.
-You must complete your waiver application by September 15, 2013.
+You must complete your waiver application by February 28, 2014.
+In order to allow time for questions, it is advised to request a waiver by February 14, 2014.
 Note: J-1 exchange visitor students are not eligible for the health insurance waiver.

 If you have had measles, mumps or rubella, the law requires that you either have a blood titre (blood test) done to prove immunity (please send a copy of the laboratory work) or a physician's signed document attesting to the disease, and also the month and year in which you had the disease.